photomz/arc-evolutionary/writeup.md

 ## 2.1

-I have two versions of COT I use.
+I have two versions of CoT I use.
 For my submission, I used Version 1 since it has ~1/2 the number of tokens and I wanted to make sure my submission ran on time and budget.

  _Version 1 (taken from Ryan’s submission)_